Skip to main content

 ZIP VARCHAR Zip code.

-• Purpose: use this table to calculate average order value, refund amounts, chargebacks, or to reach out to customers to ask them to update payment details.
+• Purpose: Use this dataset to calculate average order value, refund amounts, or chargebacks.

 • Key Information:

-• This table stores events (meaning that there will be more than 1 entry for the same order).
+• This dataset stores events (meaning that there will be more than 1 entry for the same order).

 • Available fields: